 Cisco Collaboration Gateways

-Expressway Communication Gateway
+Expressway Converged Communication Gateway

-Cisco Unified Border Element (CUBE)
+Cisco Unified Border Element

-Cisco Unified Border Element software is available for licensing on Cisco IOS control software and can be enabled on a wide selection of Cisco's enterprise router platforms, which include Cisco's ASR 1000, the Cisco ISR 4000 line, the ISR G2, and several versions of Cisco's 800 fixed routers.
-Cisco's virtualized CUBE, called vCUBE, runs in an ESXi virtual container.
+CUBE software is available for licensing on Cisco IOS control software and can be enabled on many of Cisco's enterprise routers, including Cisco's ASR 1000 Series Aggregation Services Routers, the Cisco ISR 4000 Series, the ISR G2 Series, and several models of Cisco's 800 fixed-configuration routers.
+The virtualized CUBE, or vCUBE, runs as a software load in an ESXi virtual container.

 - Voice and Video recording